 2. Contact a licensed adoption agency.
 Not all private adoption agencies do stepparent adoptions, so you may need to call and inquire.
-You'll find a list of the agencies that are licensed by the state of Wisconsin on our website.
+You can find a list of state-licensed agencies on our website.

-The agency you select will be responsible for conducting a study of the stepparent, which is called the investigation.
+The agency you select will be responsible for conducting a study of the stepparent, also known as the investigation.
 (This is similar to a "home study" in other types of adoptions.)
-This includes: interviews, background checks, letters of reference, and psychological evaluations.
+This includes interviews, background checks, letters of reference, and psychological evaluations.
 This will also include an inspection of the home where the child is or will be living.

-3. Petition the court for termination of parental rights of the birth parent.
+3. Petition the court for the termination of parental rights of the birth parent.
 A stepparent cannot adopt a child unless the rights of the birth father or birth mother have been terminated first.
 This happens by filing a petition with your county's circuit court and having a judge terminate the rights.